rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 # Releases
-Generates release notes for a build or release. the file can be a format of your choice
+Generates release notes for a Classic Build or Release, or a YML based build.
+The generated file can be any text based format of your choice
 * Can be used on any type of Azure DevOps Agents (Windows, Mac or Linux)
-* For releases, uses same logic as Azure DevOps Release UI to work out the work items and commits/changesets associated with the release
+* Uses same logic as Azure DevOps Release UI to work out the work items and commits/changesets associated with the release
-* 3.29.x provide a new array of `inDirectlyAssociatedPullRequests`, this contains PR associated with PR associated commits
+* 3.28.x provide a new array of `inDirectlyAssociatedPullRequests`, this contains PR associated with a PR's associated commits.
+Useful if using a Gitflow work work-flow [x866](https://github.com/rfennell/AzurePipelines/issues/866) (see sample template below)
-* 3.27.x enriches the PR with associated commits
+* 3.27.x enriches the PR with associated commits (see sample template below)
-* 3.25.x enriches the PR with associated work items references (need to do a lookup into the list of work items to get details see sample template below)
+* 3.25.x enriches the PR with associated work items references (you need to do a lookup into the list of work items to get details, see sample template below)
 * 3.24.x adds labels/tags to the PR
 * 3.21.x adds an override for the historic pipeline to compare against
-* 3.8.x adds currentStage variable for multi-stage YAML based builds
+* 3.8.x adds `currentStage` variable for multi-stage YAML based builds
-* 3.6.x adds compareBuildDetails variable for YAML based builds
+* 3.6.x adds `compareBuildDetails` variable for YAML based builds
 * 3.5.x removed the need to enable OAUTH access for the Agent phase
 * 3.4.x adds support for getting full commit messages from Bitbucket
 * 3.1.x adds support for looking for the last successful stage in a multi-stage YAML pipeline.
 For this to work the stage name must be unique in the pipeline
 * 3.0.x drops support for the legacy template model, only handlebars templates supported.
 * The Azure DevOps REST APIs have a limitation that by default they only return 200 items.
 As a release could include more Work Items or ChangeSets/Commits.
 A workaround for this has been added [#349](https://github.com/rfennell/AzurePipelines/issues/349).
 Since version 2.12.x this feature has been defaulted on.
 To disable it set the variable `ReleaseNotes.Fix349` to `false`

-**IMPORTANT** - There have been three major versions of this extension, this is because
+> **IMPORTANT** - There have been three major versions of this extension, this is because
-* V1 which used the preview APIs and is required if using TFS 2018 as this only has older APIs.
+> * V1 which used the preview APIs and is required if using TFS 2018 as this only has older APIs.
 This version is not longer shipped in the extension, but can be download from [GitHub](https://github.com/rfennell/AzurePipelines/releases/tag/XPlat-2.6.9)
-* V2 was a complete rewrite by [@gregpakes](https://github.com/gregpakes) using the Node Azure DevOps SDK, with minor but breaking changes in the template format and that oAuth needs enabling on the agent running the tasks.
+> * V2 was a complete rewrite by [@gregpakes](https://github.com/gregpakes) using the Node Azure DevOps SDK, with minor but breaking changes in the template format and that oAuth needs enabling on the agent running the tasks.
 At 2.27.x KennethScott](https://github.com/KennethScott) added support for [Handlbars](https://handlebarsjs.com/) templates.
-* V3 removed support for the legacy template model, only handlebars templates supported.
+> * V3 removed support for the legacy template model, only handlebars templates supported.

 # Overview
 This task generates a release notes file based on a template passed into the tool.
 It can be using inside a [classic Build, a classic Release](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops#define-pipelines-using-the-classic-interface) or a [Multistage YAML Pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops#define-pipelines-using-yaml-syntax).